Adobe-Marketing-Cloud/target-experience-templates/readme.md

 # target-experience-templates

-Adobe Target Experience Templates are pre-coded samples with configurable inputs to be used in Adobe Target Visual Experience Composer to execute some common use marketer use cases.
+Adobe Target Experience Templates are pre-coded samples with configurable inputs to be used in Adobe Targe to execute some common  marketer use cases.

+These experience templates are provided free to developers and marketers as a starting point to execute some common external use cases in Adobe Target - either via the Visual Experience Composer or Form Composer.
+Customization may be required to integrate successfully with your webpage or platform architecture.

 ## Templates
 1. [Banner Carousel with thumbnails](https://github.com/Adobe-Marketing-Cloud/target-experience-templates/tree/master/banner-carousel-thumbnails)